 Shiv Nadar (born July 14, 1945) is an Indian billionaire, entrepreneur, industrialist and philanthropist.
 He is the founder of Hindustan Computers Limited (HCL).
-He also founded the Shiv Nadar Foundation.
 HCL operates all over the world and has a physical presence in over 42 countries.
-Shiv Nadar started his business in a shed, but today the company accounts for over $8 billion in annual sales.
+Shiv Nadar also founded the Shiv Nadar Foundation.
+This article covers his biography, quotes and net worth.

 Shiv Nadar biography

 Shiv Nadal was born in the Indian town of Moolaipozhi Village, about 10 kilometers from Tiruchendur, in what is now the Thoothukudi district.
 His parents were Sivasubramaniya Nadar and Vamasundari Devi.

 Shiv Nadar started high school at Town Higher Secondary School and then studied at Elango Corporation Higher Secondary School.
 In 1955, he was admitted to the first class and continued his education in Town High School until 1957.
 He completed his secondary education at St. Josepth Boys Higher Secondary School.